sfillingham/sfillingham.github.io/index.md

 This study aims to pull together a spectroscopically complete catalog of satellite galaxies down to log(Mstar) ~ 9.0 Msun around approximately 20 groups.
-This catalog will allow us to constrain the environmental quenching timescales in Magellanic Cloud-like satellites.
-Combining these measurements with similar measurements in the SDSS (z~0) will allow us to also constrain the evolution in the environmental quenching timescales across roughly half of cosmic time.
-These constraints will allow us to further constrain the physical mechanisms responsible for shutting down star formation in satellite galaxies.

-Additionally, much of my published work to date has been putting together a coherent model for environmental quenching around Milky Way-like hosts out to ~2 Rvir assuming the distribution of satellite galaxies around the Milky Way and M31 are a respresentative sample.
+All of my published work to date has been putting together a coherent model for environmental quenching around Milky Way-like hosts out to ~2 Rvir assuming the distribution of satellite galaxies around the Milky Way and M31 are a respresentative sample.